AndreiAlexandruParaschiv/seo-hreflang-checker/README.md

 ## Prerequisites

-- Node.js (which includes npm) must be installed on your system.
+- Node.js must be installed on your system. npm (Node Package Manager) is included with Node.js by default.
+You can download and install Node.js from [https://nodejs.org/](https://nodejs.org/).

 ## Setup